tomganleylee/energy-sankey-enhaced-battery/README.md

 The diagram dynamically scales to fit the size of the window it is in (mostly).

+# Installation
+ - Open HACS and search for Energy Sankey
+ - Click on the repository and select download
+ - Reload when prompted
+ - Select a dashboard and enter editing mode
+ - Type 'Sankey' in the search box
+ - Select 'Custom: Sankey Energy Flow Card' or 'Custom: Sakney Power Flow Card'
+   - The energy card does not require configuration
+   - The power card auto configures.
+If there are any problems with autoconfiguration, edit the displayed yaml to select the correct power entities for grid input / generation / consumers.

 Outstanding issues to solve:
 - [ ] Sometimes there are thin dark lines between the blocks that make up the shapes, I believe this is caused by antialiasing, but I don't see an easy way of reducing/eliminating it, especially where the shapes are across two divs.